How To Determine The Best Age To Start Kindergarten

 Once you have identified and observed these skills in your child, you can look for schools that are just right for your child’s needs and abilities.
 Yes!
 Your choice of school must be made according to your child’s developmental and adaptable abilities.
 Your child should not feel pressured to perform any activity.
 As we said in the very beginning, every child is unique in their skin.
 The school environment is very different from that at home.
 It is highly possible that your child may recite all the alphabet from A-Z in front of his/her grandparents but can become numb doing the same in front of the teacher.
 This could be an indication that your child might not be ready for school.
 And there’s no need to panic over it!
 Let your kid take time to brush up on all the skills.

 The initial step into formal education is generally seen as kindergarten.
 That is probably why children who start nursery school are expected to have-

 - Ability to follow instructions

-- Knowledge of basic alphabets, numbers, shapes, colours, etc.
+- Knowledge of basic alphabets, numbers, shapes, colors, etc.

-The best age to start pre-school in India is 3 years.
-However, your child might need a little extra time to become school-ready.
+The best age to start preschool in India is 3 years.
+But to be prepared for school, your child might require a little more time.
 Toddlerhood is a time when kids indulge in more group-play activities than individual ones.
-They want to play games where they can share things and play as a collective group.
-Some kids take time to adjust with group playing while others mingle with their peers in an instant!
+They want to engage in cooperative games where they may share resources and have fun together.
+Some kids take time to adjust to group play, while others mingle with their peers in an instant!

-How and when you determine to send your kids to kindergarten completely depends on your child’s developmental progress.
+How and when you decide to send your kids to kindergarten completely depends on your child’s developmental progress.
 Age is just a number!
-He/she should attain a certain level of socio-economic growth to be able to qualify for kindergarten’s best age criteria.
-If you push them to join school even when they are unready to do so, it might hamper their future academic and social development in school.
+To meet the best age requirements for kindergarten, he or she must reach a particular degree of socioeconomic development.
+If you push them to attend school even when they are not ready to do so, it might hamper their future academic and social growth in school.
 If you feel they could be a great fit next year, redshirt them for this year and watch them bloom next year!